Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 # Write directly to the app
 st.title("UK Analytics within the North of England :train:") st.write(
-    """This app shows key insight of places and events that may effect Northern Trains).
+    """This app shows key insight of places and events that may effect Northern Trains.
     """
 )